ECE Undergraduate Advising Office

 - To request a course permission click here >

-- To request a letter, including Reduced Course Load (RCL), Optional Practical Training (OPT), and credit transfer letters, click here >
+- To request a Reduced Course Load (RCL) letter, Optional Practical Training (OPT) letter, Anticipated Graduation Date letter, or a letter to transfer credits to a graduate program, click here >

-Please log into BlueJeans first and then join our walk-in peer advising queue by clicking here.
+Join our walk-in peer advising queue by clicking here

 Hello, my name is Maggie Cooney, and I am a senior studying electrical engineering.
 My specialization is mostly in control systems and digital signal processing, but I’ve taken classes in optics and power systems as well.
 On campus, I am the electrical subteam lead for BLUElab Woven Wind, a project team that builds small-scale wind turbines, an active member of Women in Electrical and Computer Engineering, and an ECE Ambassador.
 In addition, I am an undergraduate researcher in the Radiological Health Engineering Lab where I work on nuclear electronics and algorithms.
 After graduation, I am planning to go to law school (hopefully somewhere out east) and work in patent law.